-Tsareena is a travel blogger spending 7 months in Asia.
-Taking photos of all the things (mainly food and sunsets!)
+Tsareena is a travel blogger who spent seven months in Asia, photographing everything along the way (mainly food and sunsets!).

 I desperately wanted a GoPro for my trip but just couldn't afford one.

-Lucky for me I had the best boss in the world who bought me one as a leaving present!
-I've now been travelling around Asia with my GoPro for 7 months and it is the best thing in my backpack!
+Lucky for me, I had the best boss in the world who bought me one as a leaving present!
+I've now been travelling around Asia with my GoPro for seven months—and it is the best thing in my backpack!

 - 10MP Camera